jesserclinton/battleship-project/README.md

 # Battleship Project
-## written by Jesse Clinton, Thomas Danek, Jack Dent, & Spencer Dent
+## written by Jesse Clinton, Thomas Danek, Jack Dent, & Spencer Dent (& Kate Wall wrote a couple lines too)

 > A multiplayer (more than 2 players) version of the classic board game Battleship.
 Will contain the server and client information to be hosted on a server.